 I have been too busy gardening to write about gardening these days.
-Luckily the Good Earth Farmers have come to my rescue with the article below.
-Stay tuned tomorrow for the follow up, which better explains the double digging method, the method used at our home when adding new gardens.
+Luckily the Good Earth Farmers have come to my rescue with yesterday’s guest post and the follow up article below.
+Go here to view Part 1

 Below is a guest post written by Mr. Darren Smith from the Good Earth Farmers, a co-op of farmers serving the Eastern Tennessee area.
 I’ve included some information about the farmers below.
 If you’d like to sign up for their free weekly newsletter, please e-mail-- firstname.lastname@example.org Even if you are outside of the East TN area, I encourage you to sign up.
 Their newsletter always has great information on eco-conscious living, organic farming, and in season recipes.